michelgrootjans/CanI/README.md

 Inspired by ruby's [cancan gem](https://github.com/ryanb/cancan).

 ##Usage
 Create a new class where you'll configure the authorization.
-In the demo application, I called it the AbiltiyConfigurator:
+In the demo application, I called it the ```AbiltiyConfigurator```:
 <pre lang='csharp'>
     public class AbilityConfigurator
     {